 \subsection{Dimension Reduction Map}

-Dimension reduction maps (DRMs) take a collection of high dimensional objects to a lower dimensional space while preserving certain geometric properties \cite{oymak2015universality}.
+Dimension reduction maps (DRMs) take a collection of high-dimensional objects to a lower-dimensional space while maintaining certain geometric properties \cite{oymak2015universality}.
 For example, we may wish to preserve the pairwise distances between vectors, or to preserve the column space of matrices.
 We call the output of a DRM on an object $x$ a \emph{sketch} of $x$.